-Small board meant to replace faulty NEO-BUF custom chips on SNK arcade boards.Designed by furrtek, Ships from France
+Small board meant to replace faulty NEO-BUF custom chips on SNK arcade boards.Designed by furrtek in France

 What is this ?
 This is a small, pre-assembled and tested board meant to be used as a replacement for faulty NEO-BUF custom chips on SNK NeoGeo boards like the MV1A, MV1B, NeoGeo CD...
 How to instal...Read More…